 Temperature

-According to a study conducted on Indian pythons, it took four to five days for a snake to completely digest a rabbit, when kept at 82 °F. A drop in temperature (71 °F) extended the time taken for digestion to seven days.
-When the temperature was further lowered (to 64 °F), the prey was left in the snake’s stomach, even after two weeks.
+According to a study conducted on Indian pythons, it took four to five days for a snake to completely digest a rabbit when kept at 82°F. A drop in temperature to 71°F extended the time taken for digestion to seven days.
+When the temperature was further lowered to 64°F, the prey was still sitting in the snake's stomach even after two weeks.

 Body Size

-The size of the meal of a snake is largely dependent on its own size.
-The larger the snake, the larger the size of its prey.
-Even the large-sized ones, like pythons, feed on small animals like mice, when they are juveniles.
-The adults feed on antelopes, donkeys, deer, etc. However, unlike humans, most snakes consume food that is around 25% of their body weight (in the unfed state), in a single meal.
-Certain types of pythons are found to swallow prey that are 65 to 95% of their own body weight.
-The larger the prey, the longer the duration of digestion.
+Unlike humans, most snakes consume food that is around 25% of their body weight (when unfed) in a single meal.
+Certain types of pythons are able to swallow prey that weighs 65 to 95% of their own body weight.
+The larger the prey, the longer digestion takes.

 Feeding Intervals

-While some snakes feed frequently, there are others who have large meals at longer intervals.
-In other words, there are frequent and infrequent feeders.
-As compared to the former, the latter category has very slow digestion.
-Infrequent feeders have a low metabolic rate, along with lower organ mass, and low rate of nutrient absorption.
-However, after feeding, their energy rates as well as organ mass shoot up.
+While some snakes feed frequently, others have large meals at longer intervals.
+In other words, there are frequent feeders and infrequent feeders.
+Compared to frequent feeders, infrequent feeders have very slow digestion.
+Infrequent feeders have a low metabolic rate, along with lower organ mass and a low rate of nutrient absorption.
+However, after feeding, their energy rates and organ mass shoot up.

-According to latest studies, the liver, intestines, and heart of an infrequent feeder snake enlarge as a result of the metabolic spurt.
-While the size of intestines increases by three to four times, even the cellular lining thickens threefold, after 24 to 48 hours of food consumption.
-The liver too, displays tremendous cell growth.
-All these require so much energy that the oxygen intake of the animal increases 60 times.
-An average snake spends more than one-third to half the energy derived from a single meal, in digestion.
-Once the food gets out of the large intestine, it takes around a week for the digestive system to return to its normal state, which is retained till the next feeding.
+According to the latest studies, the liver, intestines, and heart of an infrequent feeder snake all enlarge as a result of the metabolic spurt.
+While the size of the intestines increases by three to four times, even the cellular lining thickens threefold, within 24 to 48 hours of food consumption.
+The liver also displays tremendous cell growth.
+All of this requires so much energy that the oxygen intake of the animal increases 60 times.
+An average snake spends more than one-third to half the energy it gets from a single meal just on digestion.
+Once the food moves out of the large intestine, it takes around a week for the digestive system to return to its normal state, where it stays until the next feeding.

 Regurgitation and Vomiting

-Both terms refer to the action of expelling food swallowed by the snake.
-Forceful expulsion of partially digested food from the stomach is vomiting, whereas in regurgitation, the undigested food is expelled from the esophagus.
-The most common causes for food expulsion are stress, very low temperature, too large prey, underlying health problems, etc. A prey with foreign microbes in its body may rot inside the body of the snake, and cause distension, which could be a reason for vomiting.
+Both terms refer to the action of expelling food that the snake has swallowed.
+Forceful expulsion of partially digested food from the stomach is called vomiting.
+In regurgitation, undigested food is expelled from the esophagus instead.
+The most common causes for food expulsion are stress, very low temperature, prey that is too large, and underlying health problems.
+A prey animal that carries foreign microbes may rot inside the snake's body, causing distension, which could also trigger vomiting.

 This is only a brief overview of the process of digestion in snakes.
-They are highly adapted to their feeding behavior, with a digestive system that can remain active or inactive, as per their feeding habits.
+They are highly adapted to their feeding behavior, with a digestive system that can remain active or inactive depending on their feeding habits.